emhoracek/smooch/README.md

 I would very much appreciate input on how to make this program better.

-Please let me know if cel2pnm doesn't convert a cell correctly and I will attempt to fix it.
+Please let me know if cel2pnm doesn't convert a cel correctly and I will attempt to fix it.

 Smooch should display any plain KiSS/GS doll correctly.
 FKiSS and Cherry KiSS